guix on gentoo howto

 TL;DR

-Getting guix
+Getting guix on gentoo:

 install

-service:- on
+guix-daemonservice:- on

-:systemctl enable guix-daemon
+systemd:systemctl enable guix-daemon - on

-:rc-update add guix-daemon
+openrc:rc-update add guix-daemon

 - on